As you learned in links, the <a>

 </li>

 Global navigation provides a consistent means of traveling anywhere in the application or website.
-Google doesn't have global navigation at the top of the page.
+Google's website doesn't have global navigation at the top of its pages.
 Yahoo! does.
 While all the main Yahoo! properties have different styles, the content for most sections are the same.

-The content of the news and sports global navigation headers are the same, but the icon showing that the user is currently on sports does not have enough contrast to be accessible; even for visitors who don't have low vision.
+The content of the news and sports global navigation headers are the same.
+However, the icon that shows the user is on the sports page doesn't have enough contrast to be accessible, even for visitors who have perfect vision.
 Both sections have a global navigation with a section-specific local navigation below it.

-Similar to global navigations, footers should be identical on all pages.
-But that is the only similarity.
-Global navigation enables navigation to all parts of the site from a product perspective.
+Similar to global navigation, footers should be identical on all pages.
+But that's is the only similarity.
+Global navigation allows for navigation to all parts of the site, from a product perspective.
 Navigation elements within a footer don't have specific requirements.
-Generally, the footer will include corporate links, such as legal statements, about the company, and careers, and can lead to external sources, such as social media icons.

 Check your understanding